 Just because it’s brown doesn’t mean it’s chocolate.
 Did you know the word ‘chocolate’ is a legally regulated term?
 It’s true.

-Throughout the 90’s and 2000’s the quality of chocolate bars and treats quickly degraded as the price of cocoa products increased.
+Throughout the 1990’s and 2000’s the quality of chocolate bars and treats quickly degraded as the price of cocoa products increased.
 In order to make a cheaper product, some manufacturers were taking out the two main ingredients that make chocolate — chocolate!
 Cocoa butter and cocoa solids were replaced with products like palm oil or vegetable oil to the point where some chocolate products didn’t actually contain any chocolate.
-Chocolate lovers were growing disappointed in their favourite snacks, as they tasted a little different and now offered a waxy consistency.
+Chocolate lovers grew disappointed in their favourite snacks because they tasted different and now offered a waxy consistency.
 Consumers demanded something be done.
 That’s when governing officials intervened.

 Both the American Food and Drug Administration (FDA) and the Canadian Food Inspection Agency (CFIA) introduced new rules regarding labelling on chocolate products so consumers would know whether they were purchasing a product containing real chocolate or not.

 New rules stated that for something to be called “chocolate” it cannot contain any vegetable fat other than cocoa butter — no coconut oil, no palm oil, no vegetable oil.
 If it does, then it can’t be labelled or be called real chocolate.
 This kind of substance is called “compound” and on the package it must read “candy”, “chocolate-flavoured” or “chocolatey”.